CustomerFX/FX.ReportUtility.JS/README.md

-# FX.ReportUtility.JS
+# FX.ReportUtilityJS
 A utility module for client-side running reports in Infor CRM *and* programmatically setting report parameters/prompts

 ## Usage

-The FX.ReportUtility.JS module has a method named runReport which will trigger a job to export a report to a PDF.
-What makes the FX.ReportUtility.JS different than the normal ReportService in Infor CRM is that you can also set report parameters/prompts via code.
+The FX.ReportUtilityJS module has a method named runReport which will trigger a job to export a report to a PDF.
+What makes the FX.ReportUtilityJS different than the normal ReportService in Infor CRM is that you can also set report parameters/prompts via code.

 The runReport method take the following parameters:
 * **reportName:** The Family:PluginName of the report to run